JoySarkarBD/express-prisma-ts-app-boilerplate/readme.md

 });

 /**
- * Controller function to handle the deletion of a single User.
+ * Controller function to handle the deletion of a single user.
  *
  * @param {Request} req - The request object containing the ID of the user to delete in URL parameters.
  * @param {Response} res - The response object used to send the response.